-Pretreatment imaging of patients diagnosed with prostate cancer is aimed at identifying lymph node involvement and distant metastases which are more common in patients with higher tumor stage and grade and influence treatment options.^{1,2} Pretreatment staging recommendations intend to reduce routine imaging in men with low-risk of distant disease; therefore, current guidelines do not recommend the use of routine conventional imaging for staging men with favorable intermediate-risk prostate cancer.^{3-5} However, data regarding the diagnostic yield of imaging in the pre-treatment setting for prostate cancer are based mainly on studies utilizing CT scans of the abdomen and pelvis and bone scintigraphy.^{6,7}
+Pretreatment imaging of patients diagnosed with prostate cancer is aimed at identifying lymph node involvement and distant metastases, which are more common in patients with higher tumor stage and grade, and influence treatment options.^{1,2} Pretreatment staging recommendations intend to reduce routine imaging in men with low-risk of distant disease; therefore, current guidelines do not recommend the use of routine conventional imaging for staging men with favorable intermediate-risk prostate cancer.3-5 However, data regarding the diagnostic yield of imaging in the pretreatment setting for prostate cancer are based mainly on studies using computed tomography (CT) scans of the abdomen and pelvis and bone scintigraphy.^{6,7}

-68Ga-PSMA PET/CT is evolving as a more accurate method for staging prostate cancer.^{8,9} Several studies evaluated the preoperative use of 68Ga-PSMA PET/CT within the context of high-risk patients, supporting its role in disease staging with a higher accuracy compared to conventional imaging.10 Consistent with these findings the FDA has approved the use of PSMA PET CT for the staging of high-risk patients.
+68Ga-prostate-specific membrane antigen positron emission tomography/computed tomography (68Ga-PSMA PET/CT) is evolving as a more accurate method for staging prostate cancer.^{8,9} Several studies evaluated the preoperative use of 68Ga-PSMA PET/CT within the context of high-risk patients, supporting its role in disease staging with a higher accuracy compared to conventional imaging.10 Consistent with these findings, the FDA has approved the use of PSMA PET/CT for the staging of high-risk patients.
 Less is known regarding the role of 68Ga-PSMA PET/CT for the pretreatment staging of patients with intermediate-risk disease, especially in men diagnosed with favorable intermediate-risk prostate cancer.

-In the current study we investigate the role of preoperative 68Ga-PSMA PET/CT in a group of patients with favorable intermediate-risk prostate cancer who underwent radical prostatectomy and lymph node dissection.
+In this study, we investigated the role of preoperative 68Ga-PSMA PET/CT in a group of patients with favorable intermediate-risk prostate cancer who underwent radical prostatectomy and lymph node dissection.
 Specifically, we aimed to evaluate whether this novel modality can accurately identify patients who harbor higher risk or more advanced disease, justifying its use in this subgroup of prostate cancer patients.